ellakoa/postcard-poem/content/posts/washer-woman.md

   hurling chill winds forth
   Milder air from the south
-  and rain from the west might follow the North Downs's hilly crest
+  and rain from the west might follow the North Downs hilly crest
   Then again, making it pour
   we could endure the
   Folkestone washer-women